nCharry/German-Traffic-Signs-Detector/README.md

     python app.py train -m [chosen model] -d [directory with trainig data]

+To consult help use:

+    python app.py train --help

 **3. Test Models**

 Before executing this command, make sure you have completed step 2, should be executed as follows:

     python app.py test -m [chosen model] -d [directory with trainig data]

+To consult help use:

+    python app.py test --help

 **4. Infer new images**

-Before executing this command, make sure you have completed step 2, should be executed as follows:
+Before executing this command, make sure you have completed step 2 and provide the images to the images/user folder, should be executed as follows:

     python app.py infer -m [chosen model] -d [directory with user data]

+To consult help use:

+    python app.py infer --help